brandondube/AberrationSwissArmyKnife/README.md

 A pupil prescription is defined as having a notation ("S," aka Seidel, or "Z," Fringe Zernike).

 The fringe zernike polynomials used are not a normalized set, so using e.g. Z8 with magnitude 1 does not produce anything like 1 wave of spherical (either 0 to peak or RMS).
 The zernike terms can be traced back to combinations of W polynomial expressions and this used to compute appropriate normalizations.

+# End of life

+Note that this code is no longer maintained.
+I recommends switching to the latest version of python and using [prysm](https://github.com/brandondube/prysm), its spiritual successor.
+Prysm offers many more features, higher performance, and a nicer API.

+Anyone willing to maintain and improve this package should contact the author to adopt it.

+Cheers,
+Brandon
+4/4/18